MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-tomcat-app-service.md

 1. Copy the *.war* file you generated with Maven to the /webapps/ directory in your Tomcat installation, and start the Tomcat server

-1. Once Tomcat starts, open your browser and navigate to whatever URL you defined in step 1, and you should be able to access the application
+1. After Tomcat starts, open your browser and navigate to whatever URL you defined in step 1, and you should be able to access the application

 ---